 About the Author

-I am married, I have two dogs, and I am member of Clearnote Church of Bloomington.
-I graduated from Grace Baptist Academy in Angola, Indiana in 1992, survived cancer in 1997 and graduated from Indiana University in 1998.
+.
+I graduated from Grace Baptist Academy in Angola, Indiana in 1992, survived cancer in 1997, graduated from Indiana University in 1998 and got married in 2001.

 Politically, I am a philosophical libertarian who identifies with the Republican Party.
-I believe the government that governs least governs best, that taxes are too high and must be lowered, and unless someone's actions cause harm to someone else, government should generally allow people to do as they please.
+I believe the government that governs least governs best, that taxes are too high, and unless someone's actions cause harm to someone else, government should generally allow people to live as they please.
 More specifically:

 - I have always been a supporter of biomedical research, but that support was intensified exponentially when I was diagnosed with cancer.
 We are commanded by Scripture (Genesis 1:28) to use nature for our benefit, but we must also be good stewards of what God has given us.